 Feedback/Questions?
 Contact Juan Carlos Niebles at email@example.com.

-Devansh Arpit is a Senior Research Scientist at Salesforce Research.
+Devansh Arpit is a Senior Research Scientist at Salesforce AI.
 He earned his Ph.D. degree in Computer Science from University at Buffalo.
 At Salesforce, he works at the intersection of optimization and generalization in deep learning, domain generalization, time series analytics, and causal analysis.
 Prior to joining Salesforce, he was a postdoctoral fellow at Mila under Prof. Yoshua Bengio.

 Juan Carlos Niebles received an Engineering degree in Electronics from Universidad del Norte (Colombia) in 2002, an M.Sc. degree in Electrical and Computer Engineering from University of Illinois at Urbana-Champaign in 2007, and a Ph.D. degree in Electrical Engineering from Princeton University in 2011.
 He is Research Director at Salesforce and Adjunct Professor of Computer Science at Stanford since 2021.
 He is co-Director of the Stanford Vision and Learning Lab.